mimblewimble/grin/doc/FAQ.md

 ## "Peer request error" or other peer/network issues after restarting grin server
 Possible workaround is rm -rf .grin/peers/*  then restart.

+## grin server or waller crashes or hangs
+Yes, this still happens quite often.
+You'll need to babysit grin.
+Very welcome any solutions to give grin a "watchdog" solution that can restart grin in case of trouble.

 ## Build error: Could not compile `tokio-retry`.
 You need the latest rust. rustup, or [reinstall rust as described](build.md)